mikepetersyn/key-value-stores/Redis.md

 Jul 2021 # Cluster state changed: ok
 ```

+---

-# 5. Run a real-world application on you cluster
+# 5. Redis exercise 3 - Run a real-world application on you cluster
  Each team member should do this part for themselves.
 To keep you clustern running it's important to **not close the terminal / window** your node in running at!

 ## 5.1 Establish a second connection to LinuxLab